-Laying in 20m of water near the entrance to the harbor is Kavieng’s Catalina wreck.
+The Catalina wreck lays in 20m of water near the entrance to Kavieng’s harbor.
 The remains of Royal Australian Air Force (RAAF) PBY Catalina A24-11, which crashed dramatically on the 15th January in 1942 after one of its wing bombs accidentally exploded.

 PBY A24-11 was on a mission to attack the Japanese forces in Truk Lagoon.
 And had taken off from Rabaul with 6 other RAAF Catalinas.
 The planes landed at Kavieng, which was still under Australian control, to refuel before heading north into the Pacific.

 Fully refueled, the planes started to take off again one by one.
 When it was the turn of A24-11, the plane hit a swell – causing one of the wing bombs to accidentally detonate!
-Killing the crew and causing the Catalina to rapidly sink.
+Killing the crew and causing the Catalina to sink rapidly.

 The Catalina flying boat was developed by the US Navy in the 1930’s as a long range patrol bomber.
 While rather slow and somewhat ungainly, they served with distinction during WWII!
 Both in the role they were designed for, and as a very effective way of rescuing downed airmen.